 - When the cornbread is done, let it cool completely and then cut it into small 1/2 inch cubes.

 - Carefully dump out the cornbread onto a large, flat baking sheet and place it back into the oven at 400 degrees F for about 10 minutes until the cornbread is a little bit more toasted.
-Some of the edges should take on a deeper brown color.
+Some of the edges should take on a deeper brown color, which will add a great texture.

 - Let the cornbread croutons cool and when they are ready, place them into the serving dish you will be using.